cemdevops/escolasapp/README.md

 ## Run frontend

-**NOTE:** AngularCli generates a development project. and it has two modes, a development and production modes
+**NOTE:** AngularCli generates a development project. and it has two modes, a development and production modes.

 To build and run the frontend in **development mode**, do:
 ```